Business set-up and consulting in China

 Labor Day (劳动节)

-Dragon boat festival (端午节)
+Dragon Boat Festival (端午节)

 Mid-Autumn Festival

-National Day (国庆节)
+(中秋节) + National Day (国庆节)

 3. Impact of the Chinese New Year on your business relationship with China

 a.
-A unique annual period that impacts production
+A unique annual period affecting production

 d.
-China travel restrictions being eased
+China travel restrictions being eased and a new visa exemption policy

 e.
 Business opportunities

-Top of the 2023 New Year holidays in China
+Top of the 2025 New Year holidays in China

 .